 This "nonlocal formulation" generalizes earlier approaches based on aggregating particles from upstream locations (Nakagawa and Tsujimoto, 1976; Parker et al., 2000).
-E(x - x', t - t') is the entrainment rate a distance x' upstream a time t' in the past, while R(x',t') is the probability that a just-entrained particle displaces at least a distance x' in time t'.
-For the steady case E(x,t) = E where particles step an average distance l in a motion, the nonlocal flux becomes ⟨q⟩ = El in accord with Einstein (1950).
-The nonlocal formulation has not been extended to describe sediment transport fluctuations.
+In this equation, E(x - x', t - t') is the average entrainment rate a distance x' upstream and a time t' in the past, while R(x', t') is the probability that a just-entrained particle displaces at least a distance x' in time t'.
+For the steady case E(x,t) = E where particles step an average distance l in a motion between entrainment and deposition, the nonlocal flux becomes (q) = El, in accord with Einstein (1950).
+The nonlocal formulation has not yet been extended to describe sediment transport fluctuationscharacterize the sediment flux as a stochastic process.

-Both renewal theory and population modeling approaches describe a stochastic sediment flux by introducing additional Eulerian characteristics of particle transport.
-Renewal approaches introduce inter-arrival time distributions ψ(t), characterizing 55 intervals between successive arrivals of particles to a surface (Turowski, 2010; Ancey and Pascal, 2020).
-The flux is phrased as the rate of particle crossings over an observation time T:
+Both-The sediment flux has been described as a stochastic process using both renewal theory and population modeling approachesdescribe a stochastic sediment flux by introducing.
+These methods rely on additional Eulerian characteristics of particle transport .
+Renewal approaches which apply to an ensemble of particles occupying a volume or crossing a surface.
+Renewal models introduce inter-arrival time distributions $\psi(t)$, characterizing which characterize the time intervals between successive arrivals of particles to a surface (Turowski, 2010; Ancey and Pascal, 2020).
+The flux is phrased calculated as the rate of particle crossings over an observation time T:

+80

-$$q(T) = \frac{\mathcal{N}(T)}{T}.$$ (4)
+$$q(T) = \frac{\mathcal{N}(T)}{T}$$

+(4)

-N(T) is the number of particle crossings by T - related to ψ(t).
-For exponential inter-arrival times ψ(t) = λe^{-λt}, the flux becomes Poissonian with rate constant λ, and its mean value is ⟨q⟩ = λ.
-For other ψ(t)'s, the mean flux depends on the observation time T (scale dependence).
-Population approaches introduce Eulerian entrainment and deposition rates to count the number of moving particles in a volume (Ancey et al., 2006, 2008).
-Fluxes are then computed by summing the velocities of all moving particles in the volume.
-Both approaches provide excellent correspondence with experimental data.
-However, we still have little understanding of how to relate their Eulerian input parameters to grain-scale mechanics (cf. Heyman et al., 2016).
+Here, $\mathcal{N}(T)$ is the number of particle crossings by T - related to $\psi(t)$.
+For exponential inter-arrival times $\psi(t) = \lambda e^{-\lambda t}$, the flux becomes Poissonian with rate constant λ , and its mean value is $\langle q \rangle = \lambda$ so the mean flux is $\langle q \rangle = \lambda$.
+For other $\psi(t)$'s, the mean flux depends on the observation time T (scale dependence).
+Population in a type of scale dependence.
+Instead of counting particle arrivals, population modeling approaches introduce Eulerian entrainment and deposition rates to count the

+- 85 number of moving particles in a volume (Ancey et al., 2006, 2008).
+Fluxes are then computed These approaches compute the flux by summing the velocities of all moving particles in the volume.
+Both a volume (Heyman, 2014; Ancey and Pascal, 2020) .
+Both of these stochastic approaches provide excellent correspondence with experimental data.
+However, we still have little understanding of how to relate their Eulerian input parameters to the underlying grain-scale mechanics (ef.
+Heyman et al., 2016).
+This limitation exposes a need for further research into how the trajectories of individual grains ultimately - 90 produce a stochastic sediment flux and control its dependence on observation scale.